ullahsamee/rifdock/README.md

 To build RifDock:

-Optain a copy of gcc with version >= 4.9 (I have no idea if this is the minimum version)
+Optain a copy of gcc with version >= 5.0

 Build a Rosetta cxx11_omp build with:
 ```bash